rwth-afu/UniPager/README.md

 Make sure that the serial port is activated.
 To do this add `enable_uart=1` to `/boot/config.txt`, remove `console=ttyAMA0,115200` from `/boot/cmdline.txt` and reboot.

+This is not needed for the RASPAGERV1 and Audio transmitter type.

 ## License